Welcome

 Earth Medicine's staff and three visiting acupuncturists

-By the time I finished giving treatments, most of the people I had started seeing during my first week were showing significant improvement.
-There was much reduced pain and some were even pain free, sleeping well, with stronger appetite and better digestion.
-In general, the experience for all of us is a type of communion created by the therapeutic space that we share.
-We all soften and feel at ease with each other.
+By the time I finished giving treatments, most of the people I started treating during my first and second weeks were showing significant improvement.
+Many were symptom-free with no pain, sleeping well, with stronger appetite and better digestion.
+In general, the experience for all of us is a type of communion created by the therapeutic space we share, which helps us all to soften and feel at ease with each other.
 Beyond the treatments that we offer, it is this human touch and genuine care that makes a difference here.

-Unfortunately, I didn’t manage to say goodbye to anyone as I succumbed to sunstroke in my last few days when the temperature rose sharply so I couldn’t make it to the camp.
-The camp itself is a sunstroke-inducing place where there is no shade and the white ground burns your eyes even when you are wearing sunglasses.
-Fortunately, acupuncture treatments continued to be available for another week after I left.
+Unfortunately, I didn't manage to say goodbye to anyone as I succumbed to sunstroke in my last couple of days when the temperature rose sharply and caught me without a hat while I was doing my usual 90 minute walk after swimming in the sea, so I couldn't make it back to the camp.
+The camp itself is a sunstroke-inducing place where there is no shade and the white ground burns your eyes if you're not careful.
+Fortunately, acupuncture treatments continued to be available for another week thanks to two colleagues from Switzerland.
 It makes a big difference to have continuity of treatment and we hope there will be more practitioners hearing the call from Lesvos.

 SOME ANSWERS FOR UK FRIENDS